robinhedwards/SNES-to-NeoGeo/README.md

 I've designed a simple box for the device that can be 3d printed.
 It fits the Pro Mini inside along with the SNES socket and a cable grip for a DB15 cable.

-The case is designed to fit a cable grip extracted from a UK plag with 16mm spacing between the grip screws.
+The case is designed to fit a cable grip extracted from a UK mains plug (with 16mm spacing between the grip screws).

 I'll post the STL files for printing shortly - in the meantime please get in touch if you want a copy.